NFL streams live tonight on Fox, NFL Network, Twitch and Amazon Prime

 Best live TV streaming services: Ditch your cable company but keep the live channels and DVR.

-Discuss: How to watch Eagles vs. Packers Thursday Night Football tonight without cable
+Discuss: How to watch Rams vs. Seahawks on Thursday Night Football tonight without cable

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.